YasaminAsadian/Final_5001/README.md

 Guide

 In order to run this code, you simply need to run the python file ‘run_game_of_life.py’ from the terminal.
 I have also provided a test.py file which tests if the code runs without any failures in any given steps.
 When you run the run_game_of_life.py, you should be able to see an animation that demonstrates the evolution of cells.
-Please note that the main directory contains the run_game_of_life.py for running the game, a test.py file for testing the codes and a sample run in the form of a movie animation.
+Please note that the main directory contains the run_game_of_life.py for running the game, a test.py file for testing the codes and a sample run in the form of a movie/animation (i.e. animation_run.mov).
 The functions directory contains four python files which each includes a function required for running this project.

 Installation Instructions